JuliaParallel/MPI.jl/paper.md

 ![MPI ping pong benchmark in C, Julia (MPI.jl) and Python (mpi4py).
 Benchmarks were performed using Open MPI 4.0.4, using two processes on different nodes connected by EDR InfiniBand.\label{fig:pingpong}](pingpong.pdf)

-Figure \autoref{fig:example} compares the ping pong benchmark implemented in C, Julia using MPI.jl, and Python using mpi4py.
+Figure \autoref{fig:pingpong} compares the ping pong benchmark implemented in C, Julia using MPI.jl, and Python using mpi4py.
 The MPI.jl benchmark exhibits similar performance to C, whereas the mpi4py is notable slower for smaller message sizes, likely due to the intepreter overhead of Python.

 In addition, for MPI.jl and mpi4py we also compare the lowercase "generic" `send` and `recv` functions, which are able to handle arbitrary objects.
 Here MPI.jl is notably slower than mpi4py, which we suspect is due to the slower performance of Julia's `serialize` function compared with Python's `pickle` function.